Louisiana Tech 79, Georgia 71

 Louisiana Tech 79, Georgia 71: Four players scored in double figures, led by Alex Hamilton’s 20 points, as Louisiana Tech survived a late rally by host Georgia in an all-Bulldogs matchup in the second round of the NIT.

-Chris Anderson had 18 points and eight rebounds while Cordarius Johnson scored 16 and was 6-of-7 from the field - 3-of-3 from long range - for third-seeded Louisiana Tech (29-7), which will face Georgetown or Florida State in the quarterfinals.
-Kenyon McNeail also made three 3-pointers and finished with 14 points while Michale Kyser recorded seven blocks for seventh-seeded Louisiana Tech, which led by 19 points at the half before holding on down the stretch.
+Chris Anderson had 18 points and eight rebounds while Cordarius Johnson was 6-of-7 from the field - 3-of-3 from long range - for third-seeded Louisiana Tech (29-7), which will face either Georgetown or Florida State in the quarterfinals.
+Kenyon McNeail also made three 3-pointers and finished with 14 points while Michale Kyser recorded seven blocks for Louisiana Tech, which led by 19 points at the half before holding on down the stretch.

 No. 2 Georgia (20-14) was led by J.J.
 Frazier’s 15 points but shot only 14-of-23 from the foul line and committed 19 turnovers.
 Charles Mann added 13 points for Georgia.